-• A cutback occurs after multiple shutback events.
-When three shutback events occur within a 15 s period, the shutback accumulator exceeds the cutback threshold (2.5).
-The transmitter responds by limiting the output power to 85% of the previous power set point or the power at which the shutback event occurred.
+A cutback occurs after multiple shutback events.
+When three shutback events occur within a 15 s period, the shutback accumulator exceeds its threshold.
+The transmitter responds by limiting the output power to 85% of the previous power set point or the power at which the shutback event occurred, whichever is lower.
 When multiple cutback events occur, the output power is reduced by 85% of the current level after each event.
 The minimum cutback power level is 25% of full carrier power.
 Further cutbacks will not decrease the power beyond this point.
 When the transmitter is recovering from a cutback event, the accumulator must first reach 0, which takes 60 s.
-After that, transmitter power is gradually restored to full power according to the curve shown in Figure 1.5 on page 1-10.
+After that, transmitter power is gradually restored to full power according to the curve shown in Figure 1.4.